-Contact Your Home Insurance Company Immediately
+Contact Your Home Insurance Company Immediately if You Have Hail Damage to Your Roof

 In many cases, your home insurance company covers damage to your home, including damage from hail swaths that leave your home battered.
 Once you file a claim, your insurance company will come out and estimate the damage.
 They will put you in contact with one of their preferred contractors to ensure that your home is repaired.